 Scrum and changes

-Scrum often requires many changes, including changing attitudes and cultural changes.
-To effectively implement Scrum, it is not enough to simply accept the structure that Scrum offers but to truly understand the flexible principles and apply them consistently as a team.
+Scrum often requires many changes, including attitudes and culture.
+To effectively implement Scrum, it is not enough to simply accept the structure it offers but to truly understand the flexible principles and apply them consistently as a team.

-As the environment, the market, consumers, and businesses change rapidly, Scrum can help you respond more effectively to change.
-It is designed to provide predictability of events, of course, if you are monitoring change and to control risk.
+Scrum can help you respond more effectively to rapid changes in the environment, market, consumers and businesses.
+It is designed to provide predictability of events, if you are monitoring change and to control risk.

 Scrum helps you organize your work